 Agriculture is the main occupation in India.
 Two-third of India’s population is dependent on agriculture either directly or indirectly.
 Agricultural income is exempt under the Income Tax Act.
 But, is this provision holds good even if you have other sources of income?
 Let’s discuss..

 In this post let us understand – What is an Agricultural Land?
 What is considered as Agricultural Income?
 What are the scenarios where Agricultural income is exempted from income tax?
 What are the scenarios where income from Agriculture is considered for calculating your tax liability?
-How to calculate income tax on Agricultural income?
-What are the tax implications on sale of agriculture land?
-How to save capital gain taxes on sale of Agricultural land?
+How to calculate income tax on Agricultural income for FY 2023-24?
+What are the tax implications on sale of agriculture land in AY 2024-25?
+How to save capital gain taxes on sale of Agricultural land under Section 54?

 What is an Agricultural land?